LIT-Protocol/docs/docs/connecting-to-a-lit-network/testnets.md

 The Lit network, Datil-dev, utilizes the Lit blockchain: Chronicle Yellowstone.
 It's a centralized testnet designed for early-stage development, and is superseding the Cayenne testnet.
 Like Cayenne, usage of the network does **not** require payment using [Capacity Credits](../sdk/capacity-credits).

 If your application is currently deployed to a v0 Lit network (Cayenne, Manzano, and/or Habanero) please refer to [this guide](migrating-to-datil) to learn how to migrate to the new Datil networks.

+## Network Status

+To check the status of each service provided by the Datil-dev network, please reference the Datil-dev status page: https://uptime.getlit.dev/datil-dev

+## SDK Usage

 The minimum version of the Lit SDK that supports `datil-dev` is `6.4.0`, and the latest SDK version will be installed from NPM by default: